momiji15/apptomap/R Ready to Map/Unit 2 Mapping Twitter Data Notebook.md

----
-title: 'R Ready to Map Unit 2: Mapping Twitter Data with Leaflet'
+# 'R Ready to Map Unit 2: Mapping Twitter Data with Leaflet'
-output: html_notebook

----

 ## Unit Learning Objectives
 <b>1.
 To understand the basic functions of the leaflet for R package.</b>